ssat335/cellml-nesi/readme.md

 ---

 ### Testing
-Test the program with some supplied problems in the *tests* sub-directory (No examples for 2D-Ramp model has been supplied):
+Test the program with some supplied problems in the *tests* sub-directory:

 Jump into any available test folder: